Trickster picoCTF 2024 Solution

 Mitigations in a secure upload implementation: store files outside the web root, randomize filenames, set Content-Disposition: attachment headers to force downloads, and configure the upload directory with php_flag engine off in .htaccess to prevent PHP execution even if a file slips through.

-8. Step 8Explore the file system
+8. Step 8Find the flag file

 pwd